libbitcoin/libbitcoin-system/README.md

 #### Building ICU, ZLib, PNG, QREncode and/or Boost

 The installer can download and install any or all of these dependencies.
 ICU is a large package that is not typically preinstalled at a sufficient level.
-Using these builds ensures compiler and configuration compatailbity across all of the build components.
+Using these builds ensures compiler and configuration compatibility across all of the build components.
 It is recommended to use a prefix directory when building these components.
 ```sh
 $ ./install.sh --with-icu --with-png --with-qrencode --build-icu --build-zlib --build-png --build-qrencode --build-boost --prefix=/home/me/myprefix
 ```